cantinilab/HuMMuS/README.md

 devtools::install_github("cole-trapnell-lab/monocle3")
 devtools::install_github("cole-trapnell-lab/cicero-release", ref = "monocle3")
 ```
 *If you encounter some troubles with Monocle3 installation, on Ubuntu you can try to run: `sudo apt-get install libgdal-dev libgeos-dev libproj-dev`.
-You can also go on [their github page](https://github.com/cole-trapnell-lab/monocle3/issues) for more help.
+You can also go on [their GitHub page](https://github.com/cole-trapnell-lab/monocle3/issues) for more help.
 Having a previous version of Monocle (1 or 2) still in your R session can cause some issues.
 If you encounter some even after restarting your R session, try to `remove.packages("monocle")` before reinstalling both Monocle**3** and Cicero*

 Alternatively, we recently developed [`Circe`](https://github.com/cantinilab/Circe/tree/main), a Python package that emulates Cicero (and calculates the peak-peak network much faster) and adds some functionality.
 `Circe` is still under development, so use it at your own risk!